mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Introduction

 In the context of massive MIMO channel estimation, it has recently been proposed to use adaptive data representations using dictionary learning techniques \cite{Ding2018}.
 However, classical dictionary learning employing algorithms such as K-SVD \cite{Aharon2006}, as proposed in \cite{Ding2018}, is very computationally heavy, and thus not suited to online learning, as opposed to the {\sf mpNet} approach.

 Deep unfolding has also been considered by communications researchers (see \cite{Balatsoukas2019} for a survey).
-It has mainly been used for symbol detection, unfolding projected gradient descent \cite{Samuel2017} or approximate massage passing \cite{He2018a} algorithms.
+It has mainly been used for symbol detection, unfolding projected gradient descent \cite{Samuel2017} or approximate message passing (AMP) \cite{He2018a} algorithms.

-Regarding MIMO channel estimation, it has been proposed in \cite{He2018} to unfold a sparse recovery algorithm named denoising-based approximate message passing (DAMP) \cite{Metzler2016}.
+Regarding MIMO channel estimation, it has been proposed in \cite{He2018} to unfold a sparse recovery algorithm named denoising-based AMP (DAMP) \cite{Metzler2016}.
 However, the method is directly adapted from image processing \cite{Metzler2017} and does not make use of a physical channel model as initialization as we propose here.
 A recent work also proposes to use deep unfolding of the DAMP algorithm for MIMO channel estimation \cite{Wei2019}, using a physical model to optimize the shrinkage functions used by DAMP.
 However, these previously proposed methods all require collecting a database of clean channels and an offline training phase, due to their intrinsic supervised nature.
 This may hinder their practical applicability.
 Moreover, the proposed unfolded neural networks are much more computationally complex than {\sf mpNet}, and do not comprise an automatic way to adapt to the SNR.

 Finally, deep learning has also been applied to channel estimation in an orthogonal frequency-division multiplexing (OFDM) context, which is mathematically very close to the one studied here.
-In \cite{Gao2018}, a neural network is used as a post-treatment of the least squares channel estimates in order to denoise them, and included in a joint channel estimation and detection framework.
+In \cite{Gao2018}, a neural network is used as a post-treatment of the LS channel estimates in order to denoise them, and included in a joint channel estimation and detection framework.
 In \cite{Soltani2019}, the noisy time-frequency response of the channel is viewed as an image and is denoised using classical denoising neural networks.
-Once again, these approaches are supervised, and are of high complexity compared to classical methods \cite{Vanlier2020}.
+Once again, these approaches are supervised and are of high complexity compared to classical methods \cite{Vanlier2020}.

+In \cite{Balevi2020}, a low complexity neural network based on the deep image prior network is used as a pre-treatment of the LS channel estimates and can be seen as a denoiser.
+This approach shares similarities with ours as the training is done online and in an unsupervised manner, but differs mainly in three aspects: \begin{enumerate} \item Our proposed method acts on LS estimates (as a post-treatment) whereas the method of \cite{Balevi2020} acts before correlation with the pilot sequences (as a pre-treatment of LS estimation).